 Clear and subject specific objectives

-The knowledge, understanding and skills which need to be taught over and over again in each subject in a progressive, spiral, structured and coherent curriculum which is topic based.
+The knowledge, understanding and skills which need to be taught over and over again in each subject in a progressive, spiral, structured and coherent curriculum which is based on subject specific teaching through age appropriate topics.
 Repetition will be the key so that knowledge, understanding and skill will become ‘fixed’ in their long term memory.

 Topics will be enhanced and introduced through a ‘hook’ which will be in the form of a high quality story and/ or books and a thought provoking question.
 Questions will involve the children learning the knowledge, understanding and skill required whilst finding a solution/ possibility/ answer.